WolframResearch/LibraryLinkUtilities/docs/modules/functions.rst

 Function arguments
 ======================

 Passing data between Wolfram Language and external C or C++ libraries is a core feature of LibraryLink.
-This is far from a straightforward task, because in
+This is far from a straightforward task, because in the
 Wolfram Language everything is an expression and variable's type can change at run time, whereas C and C++ variables are statically typed.
 Apart from that, every C/C++ library may define custom data types it uses.